kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### 1\.
 Inlined in worker’s file

-If the image is technically simple you can Base64 it or ideally have it in SVG format which is a complete win: the image is resolution-independent, styleable, easily maintainable.
+If the image is technically simple you can Base64 it or ideally have it in SVG format which is a complete win: the image is resolution-independent, style-able, easily maintainable.

 ```javascript
 event.respondWith(caches.match(request).then(response => {